We are here to work with you to ensure you have the resources you need for your teaching.

 3) Digital reading lists

-Subscriptions to journals, databases and other ongoing commitments are purchased via an institutional budget administered by the Library.
-Proposals for new subscriptions are welcomed from all teaching staff at the University.
+Subscriptions to journals, databases, digital archives and other ongoing commitments are purchased via an institutional budget administered by the Library.
+Proposals for new subscriptions that match current teaching and research needs may be submitted by academic staff.

 We ask you to make a supporting case for your request, including comments from colleagues as appropriate.